Do you collect personal data in Europe? GDPR applies!

 - What steps were taken after a loss

-If you handle little or no personal data of EU Citizens, have well maintained, well documented and standard security processes in place and you take compliance actions specified in the GDPR after discovering any data loss, then it will have little impact on your company.
+If you handle little or no personal data of EU Citizens, you have well maintained, well documented and standard security processes in place and you take the compliance actions specified in the GDPR after discovering any data loss, then it will have little more impact on your company than the same loss anywhere else.
+Which isn't said to make little of how much a loss can cost.

 The EU GDPR compliance mandates that all organizations with access to Personally Identifiable Information of EU citizens take sufficient measures to ensure the security and privacy of their data.
 The GDPR will take effect on May 25, 2018 and it will run in parallel to other data protection directives.
 Compliance with SOX, HIPAA, ISO2700, etc. will help, but GDPR compliance has its own requirements, particularly regarding reporting.
 Wait a year to report a hack and you will pay a high price.